 Joel received The Purple Heart and Bronze Star.
 Doctors, nurses, hospital officials, friends and fellow soldiers; and anyone else who has met Sgt.
 Tavera, all feel that he is a veritable inspiration to all he meets.
 His will, his passion for life, along with his extraordinary spirit and perseverance, serve as an example for anyone who is facing difficult times.

-Joel and his family received a mortgage-free home in Tampa.
+Joel and his family received a mortgage-free home in Florida.
 Building Homes for Heroes is proud to announce he will be graduating from college with a degree in history in December of 2018!